-Some pages he has significantly worked on include (along with some personal comments in parentheses):
+Some pages I have significantly worked on include (with some personal comments in parentheses):note

 open/close all folders

 Pages here that I have made.

 - Achievement Hunter — Rooster Teeth's gaming division.
 Rise from Your Grave originally created this page when tropes for this division overwhelmed their parent company's own page.
 The page was initially under the Main namespace because RfYG was unsure exactly which namespace to put it under.
 Another troper moved it to the Creator namespace where it now stands, but this had the side effect of causing the Main namespace to be locked, preventing any opportunities for a potential trope with the name "Achievement Hunter" being made.
 (Sorry.
 Anyway, I no longer watch the group's videos as much as I used to.)

 - Achievement Hunter Minecraft Series — Let's Play Minecraft and related shows by Achievement Hunter.
 When tropes relating to the division's Minecraft videos dominated their main page, RfYG moved them over here to keep them organized and allow for their other videos to be covered better on their Creator page.

 - Achievement Hunter Grand Theft Auto Series — Let's Play Grand Theft Auto and related shows by Achievement Hunter.
 RfYG made the page some time after Grand Theft Auto V's release when it became evidently clear that Let's Play GTA was a regular series for the division, especially when their "Heist" episodes became popular.

 - Burnout Paradise — 2008 open world racing video game developed by Criterion Games, and currently the last main title in the Burnout series.
 (One of my favorite games, Paradise is so distinctive from the rest of its series that it deserved its own page.)